petermcneil/haskellCalculator/README.md

 ## Yesod-based RESTful Calculator

 I was tasked with building a RESTful Calculator web application with the Yesod framework.
 It supports basic calculator features (i.e. addition, subtraction, multiplication, and division) and has data persistence.
+Bootstrap is used for the CSS rendering.

 ### Download and run instructions